david942j/rbelftools/README.md

    To use **rbelftools**, only need to pass the stream object of ELF file.
-   **rbelftools** will read the stream object **as least times as possible** when parsing this file.
-Most information will not be fetched until you access it, which makes **rbelftools** efficient.
+   **rbelftools** will read the stream object **as least times as possible** when parsing the file.
+Most information will not be fetched until you need it, which makes **rbelftools** efficient.
 4. To be a library

-   **rbelftools** are designed to be a library for furthur usage.
+   **rbelftools** is designed to be a library for furthur usage.
    It will _not_ add any too trivial features.
    For example, to check if NX disabled, you can use `elf.segment_by_type(:gnu_stack).executable?` but not `elf.nx?`